 To complement the roof, the logs are white pine for the interior and exterior walls, and the roof and floorboards are made from southern yellow pine.
 Can you smell it already?

 Every little inch of the Summit has been designed with leisure and comfort in mind.
 This cabin comes in a number of different sizes, each with an individual floorplan layout.

-From a one bedroom home to a two bedroom home with space for bunkbeds, this is a great cabins for small family holidays.
+From a one-bedroom home to a two-bedroom home with space for bunk beds, this is a great cabin for small family holidays.
 The living space is all open plan and there is the option to add a loft space.

 One of the largest cabins which is featured on this list is the Bluechip, which can sleep up to 6 people.